jarodise/logseq-trello-plugin/README.md

 ---

-Made with ❤️ for the LogSeq community
+Made with ❤️ for the Logseq community